-- Never try to disassemble the amplifier as you may be exposed to dangerous voltages.
-Even after turning the amplifier off and unplugging it from the wall socket, it will retain a lethal electrical charge for a long time.
-There is huge energy storage in the power supply capacitors. - 2.
+- 1. Never try to disassemble the amplifier as you may be exposed to dangerous voltages.
+Even after turning the amplifier off and unplugging it from the wall socket, it will retain a lethal electrical charge for a very long time.
+There is huge energy storage in the power supply capacitors (and even more so in the MDHR!). - 2.
 Do not attempt to modify the amplifier.
-The device has been tested and adjusted for optimal operation and should give you years of trouble-free service. - Do not connect/disconnect the power supply and power transformer from the amplifier module without turning the amplifier off and unplugging the power transformer from the wall outlet first. - 4.
+The device has been tested and adjusted for optimal operation and should give you years of trouble-free service. - 3.
+Do not connect/disconnect the power supply and power transformer from the amplifier module without turning the amplifier off and unplugging the power transformer from the wall outlet first. - 4.
 Before turning the amplifier on, both inputs and outputs should be properly connected.
-Do not run the amplifier without appropriate loudspeakers connected to it. - While the Genesis Reference Amplifier runs very cool due to its high efficiency, some ventilation and airflow is necessary for reliable operation. - 6.
-Do not connect or disconnect the inputs to the amplifier while it is playing you may damage your loudspeakers.
+Do not run the amplifier without appropriate loudspeakers connected to it. - 5.
+While the Genesis Reference Amplifier runs very cool due to its high efficiency, some ventilation and airflow is necessary for reliable operation.
+Do not obstruct the vents at the sides of the chassis, or the holes on the bottom cover. - Do not connect or disconnect the inputs to the amplifier while it is playing - you may damage your loudspeakers.
 Turn the preamplifier and power amplifier off, wait a few seconds, then make/break any connections. - 7.
 Do not connect or disconnect the loudspeakers from the amplifier while it is playing.
 Turn the amplifier off, and wait a few seconds before making any connections. - 8.
 In general, a hifi system should be turned ON starting at the source components towards the power amplifier, and turned OFF starting at the power amplifier towards the source components.
 This is so that just in case there is any turn on/turn off electrical instability, it will not damage your system.